AGIL paradigm: The functional prerequisites of action systems (including the social system)

-Society, in this paradigm, is defined as prototypical category of the social system, that meets the essential functional prerequisites that define the system's universal attributes.
-AGIL scheme outlines four systematic, core functions, that are prerequisites for any society to be able to persist over time.
-It is a misconception that the system functions are "institutions," they exist on a much higher level of theoretical comprehension than institutions yet each system is inhabited by institutions.
-Institutions have either universal implications or historical implications depending on their form, nature and specification.
-The system shapes the "nature" of its institutions—so that the political system is the orbit of "political institutions."
-The stock-market is common-sensically not regarded as a political institution yet the stock-market might have political functions (which is a different analytical issue).
+Society, in this paradigm, is defined as a prototypical category of the social system that meets the essential functional prerequisites that define the system's universal attributes.
+AGIL scheme outlines four systematic, core functions that are prerequisites for any society to be able to persist over time.
+It is a misconception that the system functions are "institutions," they exist on a much higher level of theoretical comprehension than institutions, yet each system is inhabited by institutions.
+Institutions have either universal implications or historical implications depending on their form, nature, and specification.
+The system shapes the "nature" of its institutions, so that the political system is the orbit of "political institutions."
+The stock market is common-sensically not regarded as a political institution, yet the stock market might have political functions (which is a different analytical issue).